-A dissertation that is deemed unacceptable by the Graduate and Professional School because of excessive corrections will be returned to the student's department head or chair of the intercollegiate faculty.
+A dissertation that is deemed unacceptable by the Graduate and Professional School because of excessive corrections will be returned to the Department Head of Construction Science.
 The manuscript must be resubmitted as a new document, and the entire review process must begin anew.
-All original submittal deadlines must be met during the resubmittal process to graduate.
+All original submittal deadlines must be met during the resubmittal process in order to graduate.